FrankBuss/ethscan/README.md

 This is a Rust command line program for scanning the Ethereum blockchain for USDT transfers within a time span and amount span.
 To run it, first install Rust, e.g. from https://rustup.rs.

-Then you can build it with `cargo build --release`.
+You can build the program with `cargo build --release`.
 Then you can run it like this:

 ```
 ./target/release/ethscan http://localhost:8545 2021-11-20 2021-11-21 100000 1000000000